RParedesPalacios/GILA/docs/index.md

 GILA is a general image toolkit that use deep learning techniques to solve different problems.
-GILA is written by Roberto Paredes and works over Keras and Pillow.
+GILA uses Keras and TensorFlow as DL framework.

 Initially GILA is developed to deal with the following problems: